iimez/lllms/README.md

       // When to download and verify models weights.
 Defaults to 'on-demand'.
       // "blocking" = download on startup, "async" = download on startup but don't block.
       prepare: 'on-demand',
-      // Whether a chat session should be preloaded when a new instance is created
+      // What should be preloaded in context, for text completion models.
-      // currently only takes "chat" as a value, which will ingest system prompt and function call docs.
-      preload: 'chat',
+      preload: {
+        // a chat session, with optional leading system messages.
+        messages: [
+          {
+            role: 'system',
+            content: 'You are a helpful assistant.',
+          },
+        ],
+      },
       // Use these to control resource usage.
       contextSize: 4096, // Maximum context size.
 Will be determined automatically if not set.
       maxInstances: 2, // How many active sessions you wanna be able to cache at the same time.